 A) The STAR tests bring a barrage of letters, rules, and insulting test questions.

-Exemption for come with them almost students and, future letters insulting.
+B) Exemption for come with them almost students and, future letters insulting.

 C) Future AP students must now score a minimum of "Proficient" on the STAR tests, which by the way make parents write angry letters and insult students with stupid questions.